jillwurz/Music-Data-Exploration/README.md

 # Top Tracks Comparison: Eric Prydz vs Pryda

-This project compares the top tracks of two aliases of the artist Eric Prydz: "Pryda" and "Eric Prydz."
-The comparison is done by retrieving the top tracks for each alias using the Spotify Web API, storing track information in DataFrames, and visualizing the data using a bar chart.
+This project compares the top tracks of two aliases of the artist Eric Prydz: **Pryda** and **Eric Prydz.** The comparison is done by retrieving the top tracks for each alias using the Spotify Web API, storing track information in DataFrames, and visualizing the data using a bar chart.

 ## Project Overview